 Bachelor in Education

 The first year the language of instruction is English or German, according to your choice.
 You will be integrated in a class of Danish students wanting to become teachers of English or German as a foreign language.
 Alongside you will receive intensive training in the Danish language.
-If you live in or move to Denmark, this course is free.
+You have to live in or move to Denmark, to get this course free.

 From the second year and onwards you will follow the usual syllabus in Danish.
-If your first subject is German you may choose either mathematics or science or English as your second subject.
+From second year you choose your second and third teaching subject.

-In the last year you are free to choose your third subject among a wide range of possibilities, e.g. art, music, biology, special needs, home economics or sports.
-The academic year runs from Mid-August to December (autumn semester) and from Mid-January to Mid-May (spring semester).
-Exams take place in June.
+You are free to choose your subjects among a wide range of possibilities, e.g. art, music, biology, home economics or sports.
+The academic year runs from Mid-August to December (autumn semester) and from january to June (spring semester).
+Exams take place in January and June.